fabricedesre/servonk/readme.md

 ## Running

 On desktop, just run `./servonk run glutin`.
-On Gonk, you first need to flash your device before running:
+On Gonk, you first need to flash your device with B2G before running:
 1. `./servonk flash gonk`
 2. `./servonk run gonk`